 Thinking about where I was and where I am now gives me clarity and realization to the importance of my current responsibilities.

 There are times when I get so frustrated with the events of the day I briefly convince myself that I am crazy to be homeschooling and that the alternative must be a better option.
-But I don't believe that is God's will for me.
+But once I settle myself down, I truly don't believe that is God's will for our family.
 And as a follower of Jesus, I remember that my hope and strength does not come from within myself.
 My hope and strength comes from the One who shed His blood on the cross for me.
 I am not in this homeschooling journey alone.

 Most of the time the reason for all the frustration and chaos is because I am trying to do too much.
 I get consumed by all the "things" to get done and miss time with God.
 I overcommit our schedules and convince myself I can juggle it all well.
 But it just isn't possible and the ever important priority of spending time with Jesus falls to the way side or gets drastically shortened.
 In the chaos I can also lose sight of my purpose for homeschooling.

 Our children need us to be their cheerleaders and coaches.
 When one of my boys has a bad attitude or throws a tantrum, it can be easy for my flesh to get annoyed and want to just walk away to avoid the tough stuff.
 Sometimes we may need to walk away for a moment or two to take a breath, but ultimately we need to return and press into the tough stuff.
 We need to get down on their level, hear what they have to say, console and sympathize with them.
 We need to draw out their strengths and encourage them.
 We need to guide them the best we can.